AdobeDocs/experience-manager-screens.en/help/user-guide/automate-channel-updates-workflow.md

 # Use workflow to automate asset updates for an AEM Screens channel {#automate-channel-updates-workflow}

 Learn how to create a workflow to automatically process assets uploaded to Adobe Experience Manager and dynamically assign them to a Screens channel.
-In this example when an image is added to a specific folder, a workflow is triggered that applies a dynamic watermark and assigns the image to a Screens channel.
+In this example, when an image is added to a specific folder, a workflow is triggered that applies a dynamic text overlay (watermark process) and assigns the image to a Screens channel.
 Lessons learned from this example can be applied to a wide variety of automation scenarios.

 ## Prerequisites {#prerequisites}